hmdat-1706/proactive-scaling-microservices-docs/README.md

     HPA -->|"Scale UP before traffic hits"| Pods
 ```

-> **Design Decision:** The AI server uses a fixed model trained on synthetic (mock) data for demo stability.
-The retrain pipeline exists to demonstrate the complete MLOps architecture, but real Prometheus data lacks sufficient seasonality for accurate predictions in a lab environment.

 ## 🗂️ AI Serving Infrastructure (DevOps View)

 The AI forecasting component is treated as **just another workload** on the cluster — packaged, deployed, and lifecycle-managed entirely through Kubernetes primitives and GitOps.
 No manual intervention required.